All Episodes

 I really thought.

-Then I drove it and somebody was selling one.
+Then I drove it, and somebody was selling one.

 And I was just like, eh, I'm not as thrilled with it.

-It just didn't drive, I mean, it had a lot of power.
+I mean, it had a lot of power.

 By the way, they want to ban them.

-Watch watching the years to come.
+Watch in the years to come.

-They're gonna want to ban these.
+They're going to want to ban these.

 Of course.